 On the main sheet you’ll find this entire list (without all the comments or links).
 You can edit any item or add your own items.
 You then mark a quantity for each item you wish to pack, note whether you consider the item essential or not, mark relevant items that you will include in your carry-on bag, and finally add any item notes.

 As you modify the main sheet, four other sheets will be automatically updated.
 One is your customized trip list, one is a list of your “essential” items, one is your carry-on items, and one is a specialized health and medical (first aid) packing list.

 Give my spreadsheet a try and let me know what you think.
 But first, continue reading to see some useful notes, tips and suggested brands and individual products.

-Documents, Cards and Money
+Travel Documents, Cards and Money

 International driver’s permit

 Local SIM card(s) if you are revisiting a country